CoreLab Technology Training & Access

 INTRODUCTION

-ALL researchers who would like to undertake research in the Natural Sciences at Georgia State University (and who wish to avail themselves of the ABCore facilities within both the Natural Science Centre and / or the Petit Science Centre MUST go through an initial series of training sessions to familiarize themselves with fundamental aspects of Laboratory Safety and Security, as well as to learn what equipment is available in the ABCore facilities, and how each instrument is to be used.
+ALL RESEARCHERS who would further like to undertake research in the Natural Sciences at Georgia State University must first get access to either the Natural Science Centre and/or the Petit Science Centre (and who wish to avail themselves of the ABCore facilities within both the Natural Science Centre and/or the Petit Science Centre MUST go through an initial series of training sessions to familiarize themselves with fundamental aspects of Laboratory Safety and Security, as well as to learn what equipment is available in the ABCore facilities, and how each instrument is to be used.

-"FACE TO FACE" GENERAL training sessions (which include AUTOCLAVE training) will be scheduled in the first couple of weeks of the Fall and Spring Semesters for incoming students and staff -so that they might quickly gain access to the ABCore facilities and become familiar with the use of basic molecular-based technological instrumentation therein.
+"FACE TO FACE", GENERAL training sessions will be scheduled in the first couple of weeks of the Fall Semester for incoming students and staff -so that they might quickly gain access to the ABCore facilities and become familiar with the use of basic molecular-based technological instrumentation within these facilities.

-Additional "ONE-ON-ONE" training sessions are also offered on some of the more "sophisticated" and more expensive instrumentation within the ABCore facilities UPON REQUEST by any and all researchers, so that they may be able to use more "specialized equipment" that is available in the ABCore facilities
+Additional "ONE-ON-ONE" training sessions are also offered on some of the more "sophisticated" and more expensive instrumentation within the ABCore facilities UPON REQUEST by any and all researchers, so that they may be able to use more "specialized" intsruments that are available in the ABCORE facilities

 TECHNOLOGY TRAININING & ACCESS